Stratadox/HydrationMapping/README.md

 - As `*Nested` data structures (for loading from a json structure)
 - As `*Proxies` (for loading lazily)

+This boils down to the following possibilities:
+- `HasManyEmbedded`
+- `HasManyNested`
+- `HasManyProxies`
+- `HasOneEmbedded`
+- `HasOneNested`
+- `HasOneProxy`

+Relationship mappings are created through the named constructors:
+- `inProperty`
+    - Usage: `HasOneEmbedded::inProperty('name', $hydrator)`
+    - Use when the property name and data key are the same.
+- `inPropertyWithDifferentKey`
+    - Usage: `HasManyNested::inPropertyWithDifferentKey('friends', 'contacts', $collection, $item)`
+    - Use when the data key differs from the property name.

+For `*Embedded` classes, there is no `inPropertyWithDifferentKey`

-`HasOne*`-type relationships need an object that `Hydrates` the related instance.
+`HasOne*`-type relationships need an object that [`Hydrates`](https://github.com/Stratadox/HydratorContracts/blob/master/src/Hydrates.php) the related instance.
 A `HasMany*` relation require one object that `Hydrates` the collection, and one that `Hydrates` the items.

+These hydrators may in turn be `MappedHydrator` instances.

 An exception to the above are `*Proxy` mappings.
-Rather than a hydrator for the related instances, they require a builder that `ProducesProxies`.
+Rather than a hydrator for the related instances, they require a builder that [`ProducesProxies`](https://github.com/Stratadox/ProxyContracts/blob/master/src/ProducesProxies.php).

 #### Bidirectional